 44.2.1 Optimization.

+44.2.1.1 Generally.

 The CAISO will optimize the procurement of Uncertainty Awards in the Real-Time Market simultaneously with the procurement of Energy and Ancillary Services, as applicable.
-Uncertainty Awards do not overlap with Ancillary Services Awards or Available Balancing Capacity.44.2.2 Variable Energy Resources.
+Uncertainty Awards do not overlap with Ancillary Services Awards or Available Balancing Capacity.

+44.2.1.2 Nodal Procurement

+The CAISO will optimize procurement of Uncertainty Awards such that Energy that potentially can be dispatched from resource capacity corresponding to the Uncertainty Awards will not result in flows exceeding Transmission Constraints and scheduling limits, including EIM transfer limits.
+44.2.2 Variable Energy Resources.

 The CAISO will use the CAISO’s own forecast (Independent Third Party Forecast) to determine the Uncertainty Awards and Forecast Movement for Variable Energy Resources.